nerdynerdnerdz/Guapcoin-MN-Install-2.3.0.1/README.md

-# Table Of Content:
+# Table Of Contents:
 ## Section 1.
 Description
 ## Section 2.
 Quick Install Guide for GuapCoin v2.3.0.1 MasterNode Setup
 ## Section 3.
-Guide for GuapCoin v2.3.0.1 MasterNode Update
+Guide for installing GuapCoin v2.3.0.1 MasterNode Update
 ## Section 4.
 How to Setup A MasterNode Guide - Full Tutorial
+## Section 5.
+Fixes

 # Section 1.
-Introduction
+Description

 For those that are interested please see below instructions for setting up a MN on your desktop wallet using your existing GUAP.
 Setting up a masternode requires creating a masternode wallet on a virtual private server and setting up a masternode controller on your desktop wallet.